 Intermodulation Spurious Response (Intermodulation Distortion).
-An unwanted spectrum analyzer response resulting from the mixing of the nth order frequencies.
-This is due to non-linear elements of the spectrum analyzer, resulting in an unwanted spurious response being displayed.
+An unwanted spectrum analyzer response resulting from the mixing of the nth order frequencies, due to non-linear elements of the spectrum analyzer, the resultant unwanted response being displayed.

 Line Display.
 The display produced on a spectrum analyzer when the resolution bandwidth is less than the spacing of the signal amplitudes of the individual frequency components.